albertbcs/umastathelper/README.md

 - **Editor Tool (editjs.html)**
   - Not linked from the main site.
   - Lets you edit stats & recommended supports manually.
   - You can **download the updated JS file** (`horsegirl.js`) and replace the existing one in the repository to update the data used by the site.
+  - Need to clone the repository first in your local PC.
+Would not work if accessing directly from the site.

 ---